jfrog/frogbot/README.md

 **Important Guidelines**

-- For npm, yarn 2, nuget or dotnet: Make sure to set inside the pipelines.yml the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
+- For npm, yarn 2, NuGet or .NET: Make sure to set inside the pipelines.yml the command in a way that it downloads your project dependencies as the value of the **JF_INSTALL_DEPS_CMD** variable.
 For example, `npm i` or `nuget restore`
 - Make sure that all necessary build tool that are used to build the scanned project are installed on the Pipelines